 Now on to other summer stories…

 - When I came to Shahpur, I brought along conservative clothing (cue: mostly salwar suits or fully covered clothing).
-It stood me in good stead during the winters but as summer bloomed, it became clear to me, I am going to be miserable if I follow my own diktats, at least at my home.
+It stood me in good stead during the winters but as summer bloomed, it became clear to me that I am going to be miserable if I follow my own diktats, at least at my home.
 So, I sent a distress call to my mom.
 She promptly packed a couple of shorts in my grandma’s luggage, who was prepping for her mid-April visit.
-I don’t know if it helps or I am just a creature of habit, but I look at the upsides- lesser cloth with sweat stains on it and a smaller cloth to wash!
+I don’t know if it helps or I am just a creature of habit, but I look at the upside – smaller cloth with sweat stains on it, hence lesser effort required to wash!

-- Winter’s were pretty much pest free but as summer dawned, hello pests!
+- Winter’s were pretty much pest-free but as summer dawned, hello pests!
 Ants- check.
 Lizards – check.
-Mosquitoes –check.
+Mosquitoes – check.
 Flies – check.
-I must say I have learnt to live peacefully with the lizards, but the mosquitoes rile me.
+I have learnt to live peacefully with the lizards, but the mosquitoes rile me.
 I am always carrying a small dread in my heart of contracting dengue, malaria…you get the drift.
 The mosquitoes coupled with me wearing shorts around the house seems a recipe for disaster.
 So I keep a constant supply of fast cards- those quick working mosquito repellents, handy.
 Hopefully I do not encounter an enterprising enough machhar who gets through all the traps I set in my house.